 While it won’t help you out of a hole immediately, it’s one reason to save an emergency fund, even if it’s just a few quid at a time.

 What help is there for household items?

-Here are some ways to get free white goods, find grants or get appliances for far cheaper.
+Here are some ways to find grants or get them for far cheaper.

 White goods grants for cookers and other appliances